Previously published 2008-2016. Here we go again, folks.

-“An oil pipeline break and shutdown in Alabama could create a gas shortage in Middle Tennessee,” media reported.
+“An oil pipeline outage and fear of a gas shortage in Middle Tennessee,” media reported.
 Everyone was urged to maintain normal driving and fuel purchases to prevent unavailability.

 Immediately phones started ringing, people started calling other people and posting about the shortage on social media.
 Everyone jumped in their car and sped to the gas station – just in case there might be a shortage.